AxtMueller/Windows-Kernel-Explorer/README.md

 10. Enable/disable some obnoxious Windows components

 # Screenshots
-In order to optimize the page load speed in low quality network environments, I don't put pictures on this page.
+In order to optimize the page load speed in low quality network environments, I don't place pictures on this page.
 #### [Click this link to view screenshots.](/screenshots/README.md)

 # Thanking List